ChetanSingh14/Tax-Calculator/README.md

 script.js: Contains the JavaScript code for the functionality of the application.

 #License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for detail.